-There are many triggers for eczema outside of what you eat, including stress, topical products, and environmental substances.
-This may make it harder to determine what is causing your outbreaks.
+There are many triggers for eczema outside of what you eat, including stress, topical products, and the environment.
+This may make it harder to determine what’s causing your outbreaks.

 If you wish to try the elimination diet, start by removing specific foods or food groups from what you eat for at least three days to see if your flare-ups subside.
 For best results, try removing one specific food or food group at a time.

 For some people, celiac disease and eczema seem to go hand-in-hand.
 This may be due to the genetic link that both disorders have.
 Celiac disease is treated by removing gluten from the diet.
 If you have celiac disease or gluten sensitivity in addition to eczema, you may see a real improvement in your skin if you eliminate gluten.